 Industry information is either provided by the Australian Business Register or determined through the profiling process.
-An entity is classified to an industry using the Australian and New Zealand Standard Industrial Classification (cat. no. 1292.0).
+An entity is classified to an industry using the Australian and New Zealand Standard Industrial Classification.

 Occupation of main job is classified by Occupation type and Skill level.
 Occupation classifications refer to the collection of jobs sufficiently similar in title and tasks, skill level and skill specialisation.
-A person's occupation is identified from the main job on their individual tax return, which is defined by the Australian and New Zealand Standard Classification of Occupations (cat. no. 1220.0).
+A person's occupation is identified from the main job on their individual tax return, which is defined by the Australian and New Zealand Standard Classification of Occupations.